The following attractions are in or around the town of Mt. Shasta – or slightly further afield, but all are in Siskiyou County.

 Some of the attractions you can expect in the summer are the following (most of these events are held on Saturdays): Blues and a BBQ, Micro Brewery Festival, Mountain Bike Festival, and a World Music Festival.
 Note that often outside of the ski and summer season, the gate about 1 mile before the Mt.
 Shasta Ski Park will be locked.
 For more information visit: www.skipark.com

 Seven Lakes Basin is a series of seven lakes.
-This is a great fishing area especially for cold water fishing.
-There are also several well marked hiking trails in the area.
+This is an excellent fishing area especially for cold water fishing.
+There are Several well marked hiking trails are located in the area offering fairly easy hiking among gorgeous scenery.

 To access this area take the central exit from Interstate 5 through Mt.
 Shasta City.
 Drive west to Old Stage Road.
 Next turn south on Old Stage Road and stay to the right when this road forks.
 Follow the signs to Lake Siskiyou and follow the road past the campgrounds, along the south fork of the Sacramento River.
 Eventually you will arrive at Gumboot, which is the main area for accessing the seven lakes.